Carving a flower

 Designing your flower

-There are endless flower designs on Pinterest, Etsy, and Amazon that you can choose.
+You can choose from endless flower designs on Pinterest, Etsy, and Amazon.
 However, you can still make your own.
-You do not have to be a professional designer for good designs, and just try to make something that you can always refer to.
+You do not have to be a professional designer for good designs; try to make something you can always refer to.

 Choosing the wood to use